Learn about invasive species

 Economic costs of invasive species are much lower when funds are allocated to prevention and early detection efforts.
 Once an invasive species spreads, management is exponentially more expensive and less efficient.

-Photos: The ISC’s 2019 Economic Impacts Study estimated that Ontario municipalities spend over $22 million annually on emerald ash borer management (left).
-Spotted lanternfly, not found in Canada, is a looming threat to Ontario’s billion-dollar fruit and wine industries (right).
+Photos: The ISC’s 2019 Economic Impacts Study estimated that Ontario municipalities spend over $22 million annually on emerald ash borer management (top).
+Spotted lanternfly, not found in Canada, is a looming threat to Ontario’s billion-dollar fruit and wine industries (bottom).

 Many of Canada’s beloved pastimes are at risk due to invasive species.
 They threaten recreational spaces and compromise outdoor activities such as hiking, swimming, fishing, boating, and visiting local parks.
 Examples include beaches covered in zebra mussels that can cut the feet of beach goers, waterfront taken over by invasive aquatic plants such as Phragmites and hydrilla, loss of trees in local parks due to invasive pests or pathogens, and reduced fishing opportunities resulting from species loss related to competition with/habitat alteration by aquatic invasive species.